StiplulateInk096/Game-Library/README.md

 		circle(width / 2, height / 2, getSmaller(width, height) / 2);
 	}

-"setup" is called in start of the game, "loop" is called once per frame.
+"setup" is called at the start of the game, "loop" is called once per frame.

-"setTitle" is given a string and will set the title of the game engine to that.
+"setTitle" is given a string and will set the title of the window to that.

 "circle" draws the outline of a circle, it takes three arguments:

 	x, y, r

 "x" and "y" are is the position of the circle in pixels.

 "r" is the radius of the circle.

 "getSmaller" takes two arguments and returns the lower,